ktorio/ktor-for-xyz/laravel/ktor-for-laravel.md

 }
 ```

-We return HTTP 201 when task created.
-As you can wee, we could return any kind of `HttpStatusCode` provide by Ktor in a more semantic way.
+After successfully creating the record, we can return HTTP 201 Created response.
+As you can see, Ktor could return any `HttpStatusCode` we provide, allowing us to design semantically correct REST APIs.

 ### Get an existing Task

-If you want to retrieve a single task, we could put the unique id on path.
-Put your path parameter inside curly braces with name.
-Then retrieve it using array access on `call.parameters`.
-Convert it to integer, search id in database using `findById()`.
-Make sure you map the record to DTO before return to client side.
+Retrieving a specific task record from our database will require us to define an `id` path parameter in our route.
+As part of our route definition, we can use placeholders to define explicit parameters using curly braces.
+We can access each URI path parameter using the `call.parameters` collection.
+We'll need to convert the parameter into an integer, followed by searching our database using `findById()`.
+We need to make sure we map the record to our DTO before return a response.

 ```
 get("/api/tasks/{id}") {